Are you dealing with postpartum alopecia?

 How much is too much postpartum hair loss?

 Realistically you shouldn’t notice too much hair loss during your day.

 But some women notice it in extreme amounts.

-When you are loosing your hair it could be that it comes out in clumps in the shower or you might notice it as you brush your hair each morning.
+When you are losing your hair it could be that it comes out in clumps in the shower or you might notice it as you brush your hair each morning.

 Either way is equally upsetting.

-Its difficult to say exactly how much hair loss is too much because in an ideal world you wouldn’t want to loose any.
+It’s difficult to say exactly how much hair loss is too much because in an ideal world you wouldn’t want to lose any.

 I think if you are finding that you are quickly going bald then you need to see a doctor or a hair consultant as soon as possible.

 What you can do if you experience postpartum alopecia